fzerman/kapseli-docs/docs/plugin.md

 sidebar_label: Plugins
 ---

-You can find official plugins on [ecosystem page](https://kapseli.stingydeveloper.com/ecosystem).
+Kapseli Plugin API provide a functionality to extend the core of the Kapseli.
+With a plugin, you can add component packages, custom managers, some technical supports, and third party service implementaions to Kapseli.
+You can find official plugins on [ecosystem page](/ecosystem/plugins).
 Also, you can write your custom plugins.

 ## Writing a plugin {#writing-a-plugin}

-Kapseli plugins consist of a fuunction.
+Kapseli plugins consist of a function.
 This function includes 2 parameters app and plugin options.

 ```js
 Kapseli.plugins.add("plugin-name", (app, options) => {